The Carnivorous Plant FAQ v. 11.5

 (By the way, Singapore's set of pitcher plants consist of a subset of Peninsular Malaysia's, i.e. Nepenthes ampullaria, N. gracilis, and N. rafflesiana.)

-Most of the species in Peninsular Malaysia occur elsewhere; only five species (essentially the highland species) are endemic.
+Most of the species in Peninsular Malaysia occur elsewhere; only five species are endemic.

-Nepenthes benstonei--Unique in regularly producing multiple inflorescences simultaneously, and also in its very thick, glossy cuticle.
+Noteworthy in regularly producing multiple inflorescences simultaneously, and also in its very thick, glossy cuticle; however, such characters have been observed in other species.
 Known only from the type locality in Kelantan, although additional collections suggest it may occur elsewhere.
+Originally described in 2001 by Cheek & Jebb, this description included Thai plants.
+Clarke defined the plant more narrowly; the Thai plants were later described as an entirely new species, Nepenthes thai.

-Nepenthes gracillima--This species is closely related to N. ramispina, and there is much lively debate (read spitting contests) about whether they should be considered separate species.
+This species is closely related to N. alba and N. ramispina, and there is much lively debate (read spitting contests) about whether they should be considered separate species.
 In general terms, N. gracillima is a smaller version of N. ramispina with commensurately small or less developed features.
 But really, refer to Clarke (2001) for a complete discussion.
-Nepenthes gracillima is restricted to the Tahan Range and other nearby mountains.
+Nepenthes gracillima and N. alba are restricted to the Tahan Range and other nearby mountains--read McPherson's contributions to see the rationale behind maintaining these as two separate species.

 back forward